Cantara/PathWatcher/README.md

 Short doc PathWatcher is:

-* a singleton that currently is limited to listenting to one `watchDir` only
+* a singleton that currently is limited to listening to one `watchDir` only
 * it uses worker threads to and event based i/o to produce new file discoveries
-* disocvered files are handled in a seperate consumer thread that invokes call back events
+* discovered files are handled in a separate consumer thread that invokes call back events
 * callbacks are not thread-safe!
 * supports both Native and Poll based FileSystem.
 Polling is used to support MacOS/OSX (because NativeFileSystem support is not available in JDKs!)
 * By default:
   * PatchWatcher will determine if Native I/O is possible.
-If not, it will autoamtically go for PollBased
+If not, it will automatically go for PollBased
-  * Native and Poll based mode comes with two differnet configurations
+  * Native and Poll based mode comes with two different configurations
 * In test it writes to the directory `target/watcher`
 * To understand the polling feature, study the test cases for polling configuration and (!!) => `FilePollEventsProducer` and algo in`FileDetermineCompletionWorker`

-Known limitaitons:
+Known limitations:

-* Has not been tested on Windows yet
 * Does not support multiple watch dirs

 ## Use